citrix/citrix-daas-rest-go/citrixorchestration/docs/EditAppLibPackageDiscoveryProfileRequestModel.md

 HasAutoDiscoveryCadence returns a boolean if a field has been set.

+### SetAutoDiscoveryCadenceNil

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) SetAutoDiscoveryCadenceNil(b bool)`

+ SetAutoDiscoveryCadenceNil sets the value for AutoDiscoveryCadence to be an explicit nil

+### UnsetAutoDiscoveryCadence
+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) UnsetAutoDiscoveryCadence()`

+UnsetAutoDiscoveryCadence ensures that no value is present for AutoDiscoveryCadence, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)